 Learn about the Disability Advisory Service, how to make an appointment or attend a drop in, and find contact details for disability contacts across the University.

-Due to the Coronavirus pandemic, all DAS appointments are currently taking place online (rather than in-person).
+Due to the Coronavirus pandemic, we have arranged for students to be given the choice of either online appointments or to be seen face to face.
 If you would like to make an appointment or speak to an advisor, please contact us via firstname.lastname@example.org (see also ‘contact us’).